e3bo/spaero/README.md

 ## Documentation

-After installation, a listing of the avaiable documentation can be obtained:
+After installation, a listing of the available documentation can be obtained:

 ```r
 help(package = "spaero")